facebook/flow/docs/01-type-annotations.md

 ## Type Annotation Requirements

 Type annotations are not always strictly necessary to use Flow.
-As shown above, all that is strictly required to make your JavaScript file //Flow aware// is the `@flow` annotation.
+As shown above, all that is strictly required to make your JavaScript file Flow aware is the `@flow` annotation.
 And this annotation by itself can be enough for Flow to deduce all that is necessary to type check your code.